knime/knime-business-hub-public/networking/istio/README.md

 This will install and verify the Istio service mesh install into the `istio-system` namespace.

+Additionally, some EnvoyFilters can be found in `networking/istio/envoyfilter/` which are recommended to be deployed after installing istio, to enable http compression in istio or more user friendly error messages.
+You may need to update the namespace for each EnvoyFilter before deploying.

 ## Openshift

 Istio can be installed manually into an Openshift cluster or setup using the Openshift Service Mesh Operator.